- Home

 10. Childcare

 Working with kids can be a great way to escape the seriousness of everyday adult life.
 Children see everything in black and white, and their days are often filled with cartoons, potato smiley faces, and fancy dress.
-Being around them can help you to reconnect with your own inner child, which can offer a fresh perspective on life.
+Being around them can help you reconnect with your own inner child and offer a fresh perspective on life.

-If you think childcare could be a suitable fit for you, then why not look into becoming a nanny or a childminder?
-Hours are usually flexible and responsibilities can include anything from helping children with homework to cooking them dinner while their parent(s)/carer(s) are away or at work.
+If you think childcare is a suitable fit for you, why not look into becoming a nanny or a childminder?
+Hours are usually flexible, and responsibilities can include anything from helping children with homework to cooking them dinner while their parent(s)/carer(s) are away or at work.

-Childminders will typically look after children in their own home with parents dropping off and picking up children at agreed times.
-To get started, you’ll need to have a clean full UK driving licence and an Ofsted DBS certificate.
-Then, you can usually start landing clients by advertising yourself as a childminder or babysitter on childcare websites like Childcare.co.uk; so local families can get in touch.
+Childminders will typically look after children in their own home, with parents dropping off and picking up children at agreed-upon times.
+To get started, you’ll need to register with Osted, which you can read more about on the government website.
+Then, you can usually start landing clients by advertising yourself as a childminder or babysitter on childcare websites like Childcare.co.uk, so local families can get in touch.

-If you want to read more about what it’s like to become a nanny, then take a look at our full guide below – or check out Glaucia’s story.
-She became a nanny in her 60s.
+To read more about what it’s like to become a nanny, take a look at our full guide below, or check out Glaucia’s story of how she became a nanny in her 60s.

 How do I get started?

-We hope that this article has been helpful in providing you with a few new ideas!
-You might now be wondering how you can start taking steps towards your next venture.
-You may find the following suggestions useful for this:
+We hope this article has helped provide you with a few new ideas!
+You might now be wondering how to start taking steps towards your next venture.
+Here are a few suggestions…

 - Spend some time considering which career or job you’d like to set your sights on.

-- Research is key – you should do as much as you can about the industry that you’d like to work in.
+- Research is key – do as much as you can about the industry that you’d like to work in.

 - Think about the financial impact and associated consequences of making a career change.